 A Glasgow Gang Observed

-- Paperback - Neil Wilson
+- Paperback - NWP

 In the 1960's a 26-year-old schoolmaster at a Scottish reformatory (List D) School, under the alias of James Patrick, went undercover with the help of one of his pupils to study the often violent behaviour of the teenagers in a gang in Glasgow.
 This book became one of the first published observations of a Glasgow gang.
 This new 3rd edition features a new preface from the author.